csenki/mysql-excel-mailer/README.md

 # mysql-excel-mailer
-Send email from mysql stored procedure.
-Email attachment (excel - XLSX ) generated from SQL SELECT with multiple result set.
+Send email from MySQL (or MariaDB) stored procedure.
+Email attachment (excel - XLSX) generated from SQL SELECT with multiple result set.

 How to use:
 install dependencies: